cloudflare/cloudflare-docs/products/argo-tunnel/src/content/create-tunnel/kubernetes-sidecar-model.md

 ---
-title: Run as a Kubernetes sidecar
-weight: 1
+order: 1
 ---

+# Run as a Kubernetes sidecar

 import {Notice} from 'cf-gatsby-theme'

 <Notice>